Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

--- Support for Additional Kernel Arguments in Fadump Fadump has a feature that allows passing additional kernel arguments to the fadump kernel.
-This feature was primarily designed to disable kernel functionalities that are not required for the fadump kernel and to reduce its memory footprint while collecting the dump.
+-- Support for Additional Kernel Arguments in Fadump Fadump has a feature that allows passing additional kernel arguments to the woke fadump kernel.
+This feature was primarily designed to disable kernel functionalities that are not required for the woke fadump kernel and to reduce its memory footprint while collecting the woke dump.

   Command to Add Additional Kernel Parameters to Fadump: e.g.